pingcap/docs/join-reorder.md

 Because all possibilities are enumerated, the dynamic programming algorithm consumes more time and is more susceptible to statistics.

-## Selection of the Join Reorder algorithm
+## Selection of the Join Reorder algorithms

-The selection of the TiDB Join Reorder algorithm is controlled by the [`tidb_opt_join_reorder_threshold`](/system-variables.md#tidb_opt_join_reorder_threshold) variable.
+The selection of the TiDB Join Reorder algorithms is controlled by the [`tidb_opt_join_reorder_threshold`](/system-variables.md#tidb_opt_join_reorder_threshold) variable.
 If the number of nodes participating in Join Reorder is greater than this threshold, TiDB uses the greedy algorithm.
 Otherwise, TiDB uses the dynamic programming algorithm.

 ## Limitations of Join Reorder algorithms